lzayep/opticr/README.md

 # opticr

-Python library to expose a single interface and API to few OCR tools (google vision, Textract)
+Python library to expose a single interface and API to few OCR tools (google vision, Tesseract)

 ## Install
 ### With pip